Hydrocortisone: Uses and Safety Considerations

 What is hydrocortisone?

 Hydrocortisone is a drug that belongs to a class of medications called corticosteroids.
-Corticosteroids work within the human body to block certain immune reactions that cause itching and inflammation (swelling).
-Hydrocortisone is available in multiple forms, including topical creams/ointments, oral pills, and rectal creams/suppositories.
-The topical creams come in over-the-counter and prescription strength, while the oral medications are only available by prescription.
+Corticosteroids work within the body to block certain immune reactions that cause itching and inflammation (swelling).
+Hydrocortisone is available in multiple forms, including topical creams and ointments, oral tablets, and rectal creams and suppositories.
+The topical creams come in over-the-counter and prescription strengths, while the oral medications are only available by prescription.

 What is hydrocortisone cream used for?

-The United States Food and Drug Administration (FDA) has approved topical hydrocortisone for treating itching and inflammation related to dermatitis and other skin conditions that cause itching, such as bug bites and psoriasis.
-Hydrocortisone is often also used to manage conditions such as sunburn, redness of the skin, dermatitis (skin irritation), and skin swelling.
+The U.S. Food and Drug Administration (FDA) has approved topical hydrocortisone for treating dermatitis and other skin conditions that cause itching, such as bug bites and psoriasis.
+Hydrocortisone can also be used to treat sunburn, redness of the skin, and skin swelling.
 However, hydrocortisone is not FDA-approved for these uses.
-Rectal hydrocortisone is most often used to treat hemorrhoids, but it can also be used for conditions such as proctitis (swelling of the rectum) and ulcerative colitis.
+Rectal hydrocortisone is most often used to treat hemorrhoids, but it can also be used for conditions such as proctitis (inflammation of the rectum) and ulcerative colitis.

 Where to not use hydrocortisone